2012 FEI World Cup Finals (show jumping and dressage): Show jumping final I

-(Top Ten of 37 competitors)

-Last year final winner Christian Ahlmann had three obstacle faults in the speed and handiness competition, so he had result of 76.09 seconds.
+The previous year's final winner Christian Ahlmann had three obstacle faults in the speed and handiness competition, so he had a time of 76.09 seconds.
 Because of this result he had no chance to defend his title, so he did not start in the further final competitions.

-Final II
+Show jumping final II

-At April 20 afternoon the second competition of the Show Jumping World Cup Final, a show jumping competition with one jump-off, was held.
+On the afternoon of April 20 the second competition of the Show Jumping World Cup Final, a show jumping competition with one jump-off, was held.
 After the second round, the World Cup Points were converted in Penalties for the Final III.